nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---
 Welcome to the User Guide for Eva!
-If you are viewing this on the pdf version, use Adobe Acrobat Reader and zoom in to 200% for the best viewing experience!
+If you are viewing this on the pdf version, use Adobe Acrobat Reader and zoom in to 200% for the best viewing experience! <br>
+This document is created by CS2101 G05 Team 1 <br>
+- Ben-Hanan Choong See Kaay
+- Hou Rui
+- Royce Ho Shou Yee
+- Tin Kah Ong Isaac
+- Udayagiri Nikhila Sai
+You may refer to our work distribution at the bottom of this document.

 * Table of Contents
 {:toc}